Menu

 The latest statistics from the US show that patients whose melanoma is detected early have a 99% five-year survival rate.
 This drops to 66% if melanoma reaches the lymph nodes, and 27% if it spreads to distant organs.11 All good reasons to have a skin cancer check every year.

-1. A self-check every 3 months (or every month if you’re high risk) – you can download our helpful self-check guide here.
+A self-check every 3 months (or every month if you’re high risk) – you can see our helpful self-check guide here.

-3. A Full Body MoleMap or Skin Check every year – see which service is right you here.
+A Full Body MoleMap or Skin Check every year - see which service is right for you here.

 Remember, if you’re worried about a mole, don’t chance it: check it.
-It may just save your skin – and your life.
+It may just save your skin – and your life, as early detention of cancer is crucial for successful outcomes.

 MoleMap Team